Data-SUITE: Data-centric identification of in-distribution incongruous examples: Discussion

 \section{Discussion}

 Automation should not replace the expertise and judgment of a data scientist in understanding the data, nor will it replace the ingenuity required to build better models.
 In this spirit, we developed Data-SUITE and illustrated its capability, across multiple datasets, to empower data scientists to perform more insightful data exploration, as well as, enable more reliable model deployment.
-We address these use-cases for the understudied problem of in-distribution heterogeneity and propose a flexible data-centric solution, independent of a task-specific model.
+We address these use-cases for the understudied problem of in-distribution heterogeneity and propose a flexible data-centric solution.
+This permits the identification of impactful instances, independent of a task-specific model.
 Data-SUITE allows to perform stratification of test data into inconsistent and uncertain instances with respect to training data.
-This stratification has been showed to be in line with downstream performance and to provide valuable insights for profiling incongruent test instances in a rigorous and quantitative way.
+This stratification has been shown to be in line with downstream performance and to provide valuable insights for profiling incongruent test instances in a rigorous and quantitative way.
 The quality of this stratification by Data-SUITE is not matched by any benchmark uncertainty estimation method (data-centric or not).
-The promising result, opens up future avenues to advance the agenda, taking it a step further both explaining and correcting the identified instances.
+The promising result serves two roles.
+1. The method could be used by practitioners both to improve data exploration, as well as, enable more reliable model deployment.
+2. Data-SUITE opens up future avenues to advance the data-centric AI research agenda, taking it a step further by both explaining why instances might be classed as uncertain or inconsistent.
+Further, how this information could be leveraged either to correct the identified instances or improve the data collection process to improve overall data quality.
+Finally, the current formulation has focused on tabular data.
+For usage with high-dimensional data, we refer the reader to Appendix \ref{appendix:expand} for proposals on possible modifications to Data-SUITE.